Look Upstream For The Cause Of Your Problems

 - System design

-All these activities still exist when you’re using an agile development model.
-When doing a software development project, the project will eventually end and you’ll enter a permanent maintenance phase.
-If you are continuously improving a product, maintenance is a permanent background task.
-Implementation is done within a sprint.
-The system design can either be done beforehand or within the sprint / during the implementation via continuous design.
+All these activities still exist when you’re using an agile development model: Implementation is done within a sprint.
+The system design can either be done beforehand or during the implementation via continuous design.
 Requirement gathering and analysis should be done before the sprint starts to make sure that the implementation doesn’t get blocked because of open questions.
 Testing is done as part of feature development and/or in specialized regression tests.
+Maintenance is a permanent background task.

-So, what does this all mean?
-The point I’m trying to make is that the old waterfall phases can be helpful when searching for the root cause of problems.
-As developers we can get so caught up in the daily grind that we lose sight of the big picture.
+The old waterfall phases can be helpful to a software developer when searching for the root cause of (recurring) problems.
 For example, say that you are implementing a new feature and everything takes much longer than expected because you stumble from open question to open question.
 Finding answers takes time and suddenly you are not sure anymore that you can deliver in this sprint (or at all).
 Here, the very first phase didn’t go well: The requirements were too poorly understood to even start development of this feature.
 Why was this the case?
 Maybe the product owner (or whoever defines features in your process) didn’t spot all the open questions.
 Maybe he knew, but decided to start development anyway because the feature was important and things would work themselves out over time.
 Our maybe the customer didn’t clearly express his ideas when he made the request in the first place.
 In any way, the cause of the problem is found upstream in the development process.
-If this happens often, there is something wrong with your requirements engineering process (or the people doing it).
+If this happens often, then something is wrong with your requirements engineering process.

 Many code bases are in a terrible state and get worse with every line of code which gets changed.
 To keep code from deteriorating over time, constant refactoring needs to be applied and new code needs to be written properly.
 It is the developers’ task to do this, but often they are under pressure, badly trained or a combination of the two.
 Sometimes refactoring tasks are too big to get done as part of a related feature (or bug fix).
 Then, they need to be planned and executed at an appropriate point in time.
 Balancing these refactoring tasks and feature development is the job of the product owner in a Scrum process.
 If refactoring is always pushed back indefinitely, then the code base will never improve.
 So, if you find yourself working in a messy code base, you might want to check in with your product owner and discuss priorities.
 Note, that this is not an excuse to write bad code.
 The majority of blame for bad code clearly lies with the developers.